PedroBarbosa/VETA/README.md

 <a name="clinvar"></a>
 #### Clinvar

 VETA has several internal functions to deal with clinvar data, namely providing a way to filter input variants at different review status levels.
 It exploits the VCF fields `CLNSIG` and `CLNREVSTAT` to subset input data into a stringency level desired by the user.
-By default, all evaluations are done in a highly confident subset of variants with a review status of 3 stars with `pathogenic`, `likely_pathhogenic`, `benign`, `likely_benign` interpretations.
+By default, all evaluations are done in a highly confident subset of variants with a review status of 3 stars with `pathogenic`, `likely_pathogenic`, `benign`, `likely_benign` interpretations.
 We call this filtering level `3s_l`, meaning we are using variants with a minimum review status of 3 stars (`reviewed_by_expert_panel`), where we include `likely` assignments.
 If we want to use assertions without likely interpretations, we just set the ```--clinvar_stars``` argument to `3s`.
 Accordingly, to be more permissive and use variants with 1 star, we can set the value to ```--clinvar_stars 1s_l```.
 Be aware that the number of evaluated variants (dataset size) can change dramatically, depending on the filtering status employed.

 Each time clinvar scores are processed, a ready-to-use dataframe is written in the same directory of the input file ```clinvar_file.vcf.gz.tsv```.
 If you repeat the analysis (e.g. using other arguments ```veta benchmark --clinvar_stars 2s_l clinvar.vcf.gz```), this `tsv` file will be used instead.
 This avoids processing the whole vcf again, thus saving some time.